JellySnow-Studio/jellysnow-studio.github.io/README.md

 # About Us

 JellySnow Studio is an independent video game developer that emphasizes innovative gameplay above all else!
-With co-founders in both Canada and South Korea, the team flourishes by capitalizing on its multicutural strength.
+With co-founders in both Canada and South Korea, the team thrives by capitalizing on its multicultural strength.
 JellySnow has released the game titles Metal Unit and World of Warfare : Battleship.

 # Metal Unit